ga-curriculum/fundamentals-of-algorithms-and-pseudocode/big-o-notation/README.md

     RETURN sum
 ```

-### 7. O\(2^n\) - Exponential time complexity
+### 7. O\(2^n\) - Exponential complexity
-An algorithm is said to possess exponential time complexity if the runtime doubles with each additional input, typically seen in recursive algorithms that solve all subsets of the input.
+An algorithm is said to possess exponential time (or space) complexity if the number of steps executed (or the amount of space consumed) doubles with each additional input, typically seen in recursive algorithms that solve all subsets of the input.
 #### **Pseudocode example**: Generating all subsets of an array.
 ```plaintext
 FUNCTION generateSubsets(array, index = 0, current = []):